 Excluding the occasional talent show, performing stand-up was put on the back-burner after that rookie summer to finish high school and college.
 Chip graduated from Miami University with a degree in psychology.
 He explains: “Psychology and comedy are very similar.
 Psychology studies the way people act–comedy makes fun of it.”
 It was during his senior year at Miami that Chip got behind the camera to make a day-by-day, year-in-the-life video scrapbook his senior year.
 It was called “The Delt Time Capsule 1985-1986” a.k.a.
 “From Here To Fraternity”.

 Once out of school, Chip hosted his own radio program in Cincinnati called “Comedy Spotlight”.
 He also worked as a TV cameraman for two years, then as a banker.

 Like weatherman David Letterman, and accountant Bob Newhart, banker Chip Chinery answered the call and left his not-so-funny job for a career in comedy.
 Chip’s natural ability to be funny and think fast on his feet won him a guest performance with The Second City National Touring Company out of Chicago.
 He was a Main Company member of The Acme Comedy Theatre in Hollywood.
 Chip’s performance there was recently singled out by the Los Angeles Drama-Logue Critics as a “particular standout…hilarious.”

 He has performed in concert with Lou Rawls, Stanley Clarke, and (brace yourself) Donny Osmond!

-While at a Colorado Rockies baseball game in the strike-shortened 1994 season, Chip and Troy Baxley came up with the catch-phrase for the Rockies outfielder, Dante Bichette.
-The phrase “Bichette Happens” was an excellent reason to wear a shirt at Coors Field.
+Heads-up baseball fans: While at a Colorado Rockies baseball game in the strike-shortened 1994 season, Chip and Troy Baxley came up with the catch-phrase for the Rockies outfielder, Dante Bichette.
+The phrase “Bichette Happens” was an excellent reason to wear a shirt at Coors Field back in the 1900s.